markd2/Borkle/worklog.md

 ----------

-sweet - removed explciti bubble array from the canvas
+sweet - removed explicit bubble array and selection set from the canvas

 ----------

 next - save the soup instead of the bubble array.